 You decide to pick and choose the moments you speed to catch your subject.
 Whatever you decide, be safe.
 I do not recommend anyone to break the law or be unsafe during mobile surveillance.
 I hate to repeat myself but your safety or the safety of others is not worth keeping up with your subject.

 Finally, we have reached the last obstacle on this list.
 Let’s face it, each one of the aforementioned issues essentially puts you in a position where a stoplight stand in between you and your subject as they continue to make every green light in front of you.
 Fear not, there some potential answers to this problem which can be done safely and legally.

 What I do

 If I am at the traffic light and I have no one in front of me (depending on the layout of the area) I may take a right turn and then a quick left turn into a business parking area and the travel out to the road again while not having to wait for the light.
-From that point I would be able to miss the intersection all together.
+From that point, I would be able to miss the intersection altogether.
 For a better understanding of the technique watch the video below.

 I also place myself closer to the subject when I know traffic signals are approaching.
 This gives me a much better opportunity to make it through the light with them.
 When I know an area is free from signals I will create more space between me and the subject.

 Most other solutions involve an illegal technique that involves unsafe driving.
 Be safe.
 Sometimes it just comes down to your subject being stuck at a light in front of you for you to catch up to them.